ernstki/anth3065-eritrea-slides/slides.md

 -   No freedom of press (only state-run media)
 -   No freedom of movement for citizens
--   Human rights abuses in prisons & national service
+-   Human rights abuses in prisons &amp; national service
 -   Gov't supports al-Shabaab terrorist group
 -   Does not cooperate with "international community"